FallenDev/Zolian/README.md

 ![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/FallenDev/Zolian)
 ![GitHub](https://img.shields.io/github/license/FallenDev/Zolian)

-Darkages Server Emulator (Currently Emulating for 7.18 US Client)
+Darkages Server Emulator (Currently Emulating for 7.41 US Client)
-* Zolian Team and FallenDev DO NOT support or sponsor illegal public servers.
-Using this project is for testing, and learning purposes.
-Please see licensing https://www.thebucknetwork.com/privacy for more details.
+* Zolian Team and FallenDev DO NOT support or sponsor illegal public servers where a user charges money or takes revenue away from Kru/Nexon
-* Zolian runs as a fair-use project although the server is legal and released under GNU AGPL v3, the client for which it runs on is proprietary software and Licensed to Kru Interactive from Nexon.
+* Zolian runs as a fair-use project although the server is legal and released under GNU AGPL v3, the client for which it runs on is proprietary software and Licensed to Kru Interactive from Nexon

 ## Tech Stack
 C# .NET 7 & SQL Server 2022

 ## Authors & Contributors

+Chaos: Is a project developed by [Sichi](https://github.com/Sichii) - Currently Zolian runs ontop of [Chaos Networking Layer](https://github.com/Sichii/Chaos-Server)

-Hades, Formally known as Lorule was the original basis of this infrastructure.
+Hades: Formally known as Lorule was the original basis of this server
-- wren; Project located here: https://github.com/wren11/DarkAges-Lorule-Server
+- This project was developed by [wren](https://github.com/wren11) - Project located here: [Hades - Private Darkages Server](https://github.com/wren11/DarkAges-Lorule-Server)

 Hybrasyl and Chaos, helped with multiple packet formations
 - Team Hybrasyl: https://github.com/hybrasyl
 - Team Chaos: https://github.com/Sichii/Chaos-Server

 Other teams, apart of the Discord DA Community Developers Group
-- Special Mentions: Team Legends, Team FoT
+- Special Mentions: Team Legends, Team FoT, Team Unora

 # Zolian
 Server is a custom implementation of the doomvas emulator.
-Most of the mechanics featured, are derived from other popular mmorpgs.
+Most of the mechanics featured, are derived from DnD other popular mmorpgs.
 Here you can explore, create, and test ideas out.
 Or host your own private server for learning purposes.
 I hope you enjoy exploring this source!

 ## Contributing
 Zolian is an open-source project, there are quite a few ways you can contribute here: